-If you’re reading up on Sazerac cocktail ingredients, we’d like to welcome you to the very first page of known cocktail history.
-It is here that the mystery and magic of mixed drinks first started to unfold, so follow us on a jaunt down this most iconic memory lane if you please…
+If you’re reading up on Sazerac cocktail ingredients, we’d like to welcome you to one of the oldest chapters in cocktail history.
+The Sazerac cocktail is one of the first mixed drinks, and it’s where cocktail making really started to take off.
+So follow us on a jaunt down this iconic memory lane, if you please…

 Sazerac Cocktail